Dunja Mijatović: EU and Council of Europe posts; lecturing at home and abroad (2007–2010)

-In 2007, Mijatović was elected Chair of the European Platform of Regulatory Agencies, the first woman and the first person from a non-EU Member State to hold the post.
+In 2007, Mijatović was elected Chair of the European Platform of Regulatory Authorities, the first woman and the first person from a non-EU Member State to hold the post.
 Prior to that appointment, she chaired the Council of Europe's Group of Specialists on "Freedom of Expression and Information in Times of Crisis".

 During her chairmanship, the CoE Committee of Ministers adopted a Declaration on the “Protection and promotion of investigative journalism” and issued Guidelines on "protecting freedom of expression and information in times of crisis.”

 As an expert on media and communications legislation, she has worked in a number of countries.

 In addition, she has lectured, in her home country and abroad, on various aspects of media freedom and regulation.
 Since 2000 she has taught media regulation at the Universities of Sarajevo and Banja Luka and, among other teaching positions, has lectured at the Academy for Political Excellence (2007-2009) and has served, since 2008, as a permanent lecturer with the joint OSCE / Ministry of Security project on "Media, Security and Hate Crime".